open-telemetry/opentelemetry-php-contrib/examples/README.md

-Readme for detectors (temporary file)
+Readme for examples (temporary file)